tantd2203/SQL/README.md

 ## Description

-This project hepl you understanding of SQL and I have Create database for you to easily check the results.
+This project helps you understanding of SQL and I have Create database for you to easily check the results.

 ## Thanks You <3